Why are LLCs so popular?

 - Partners in an LLC: Members elect to be treated like a traditional partnership for tax purposes.

-Generally, members of an LLC will create an Operating Agreement that outlines how the LLC will be treated for tax purposes.
-Some LLCs are automatically classified as corporations by the IRS, so be aware.
-Further information on how the IRS classifies some LLCs can be found at IRS.gov.
+Generally, members of an LLC make an LLC Operating Agreement that outlines how the LLC is treated for tax purposes.
+Some LLCs are automatically classified as corporations by the IRS.

 Like corporations, LLCs provide their members protection from liability.
-This means that members are not personally liable for debts and often court judgments incurred by the LLC.
+This means that members are typically not personally liable for debts or court judgments incurred against the LLC.
 Creditors are foreclosed from seeking the personal assets of the LLCs members, and can only seek the payment from the accounts and assets owned by the LLC.
 It is a meaningful shield not provided in a sole proprietorship or traditional partnership where owners are personally responsible for all debts.

 Unless you choose to be taxed like a corporation, LLCs are usually subject to self-employment taxes.
 This means that the profits of the LLC won't be taxed at the corporate level and at the individual level when paid out to owners.
-Taxes pass through to its members who will account for those profits on their personal federal tax returns.
-Oftentimes, these taxes are higher than they would be at the corporate level.
-Individual members will pay for federal items like Medicare and Social Security.
-For this reason, if you do choose to start an LLC, it's a great idea to speak to a knowledgeable lawyer or accountant.
+Taxes pass through to its members who account for those profits or losses on their personal federal tax returns.
+Sometimes, these taxes are higher than they would be at the corporate level as individual members pay their own Medicare and Social Security.
+For this reason, after starting an LLC, it's important to understand any new tax obligations to avoid paying needless penalties.

-Whereas corporations have specific roles (like directors, managers, and employees, LLCs may not have as clearly defined roles.
+Whereas corporations have specific roles, like directors, managers, and employees, LLCs may not have as clearly defined roles.
 LLCs do have members and also often have member-managers.
-This can sometimes make it difficult for the company and especially investors to know who's in charge, who can sign certain contracts, etc. Some of this confusion can be avoided by creating a clear management structure in an LLC Operating Agreement.
+This can sometimes make it difficult for members, workers and investors to know who's in charge or who can sign certain contracts.
+This confusion, however, can be avoided by creating a clear management structure in an LLC Operating Agreement.

-In many jurisdictions, if a member departs the LLC, the LLC ceases to exist.
+In some states, if a member departs the LLC, the LLC ceases to exist.
 This is unlike a corporation whose identity is unaffected by the comings and goings of shareholders.
-Members of LLCs can combat this weakness in the Operating Agreement.
+An LLC, however, can combat this weakness in its Operating Agreement.